 Thank you so much!

 [This photo was something I submitted for an Instagram contest for Astral Harvest Music & Arts Festival tickets in 2014.
-Yes I have a butt mould.
-I told you guys, Fierce Twerker.]
+Yes, I have a butt mould.
+I told you guys, I’m in the category of Fierce Twerker.]